CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Introduction.md

 #### Categories

-The services are then grouped into categories.
+The services are grouped into categories.
 Indicating the types of operations available and the likely permissions required.
 This should also provide a focused set of resources when building read-only dashboards (**MONITOR**), or automation scripts (**CONFIGURE**).

 - appliance